Signs of a Healthy Heart

 • Adopt a Heart-Healthy Diet: Include fruits, vegetables, whole grains, and lean proteins.

-• Stay Hydrated: Drink plenty of water to maintain proper blood circulation.
+• Stay Hydrated: Drink plenty of water to maintain proper signs of good circulation.

 • Quit Smoking: Smoking damages blood vessels and increases the risk of heart disease.